locusrobotics/catkin_virtualenv/README.md

   DESTINATION ${CATKIN_PACKAGE_BIN_DESTINATION})
 ```

-Departing from convention, if these scripts are executable, `catkin build` will make them non-executable.
-This is
+Departing from convention, `scripts/do_python_things` should not be executable, and `catkin build` will warn to that effect.
-because `catkin_install_python` will now generate new wrapper scripts into the devel and install space that bootstrap
+This package works by hijacking `catkin_install_python` to generate new wrapper scripts into the devel and install space,
-the virtualenv and `rosrun` gets confused if there's two executable scripts by the same name.
+which bootstrap the `virtualenv`.
+In addition, `rosrun` gets confused if there's two executable files with the same name.

-Unit and integration tests will automatically pick up the virtualenv as well.
+Unit and integration tests will automatically pick up the `virtualenv` as well.
 The only change is to add a dependency
 from the test target to the virtualenv target:

 ```cmake